edgarlr/edgarlr.com/_posts/react-carousel-using-hooks-and-css.md

 ### Scroll indicator

-We need to use `useRef` and create a different component, this because we are gonna add a `useEffect` and a scroll event listener and we don't want to re-render our whole component each time the scroll listener is triggered.
+We'll work on a seperate component and use `useEffect` and a scroll event listener.
+Also, `useRef` will be needed to prevent a re-render of our whole component each time the scroll listener is triggered.

 ```jsx
 const Carousel = ({ children, count }) => {